Hadoop & Big Data

 It’s scalable.
 Hadoop is a highly scalable storage platform, because it can store and distribute very large data sets across clusters of hundreds of inexpensive servers operating in parallel.
 The problem with traditional relational database management systems (RDBMS) is that they can’t scale to process massive volumes of data.

-Why MapR is the Best Distribution for Apache Hadoop
+Why MapR is the Data Platform for Apache Hadoop

 MapR CTO and Co-founder, M.C.
-Srivas, was previously at Google and re-architected the MapR platform to address the limitations of Hadoop.
+Srivas, was previously at Google and re-architected the MapR Platform to address the limitations of Hadoop.
 With MapR, there are no Java dependencies or reliance on the Linux file system.
-MapR provides a dynamic read-write data layer that brings unprecedented dependability, ease-of-use, and world-record speed to Hadoop, NoSQL, database and streaming applications in one unified Big Data platform.
+MapR provides a dynamic read-write data layer that brings unprecedented dependability, ease-of-use, and world-record speed to Hadoop, NoSQL, database and streaming applications in one converged big data platform.

-MapR is a complete Distribution for Apache Hadoop that combines over a dozen different open source packages from the Hadoop ecosystem along with enterprise-grade features that provide unique capabilities for management, data protection, and business continuity.
-These include: Apache Hive, Apache Pig, Cascading, Apache HCatalog, Apache HBase™, Apache Oozie, Apache Flume, Apache Sqoop, Apache Mahout, and Apache Whirr.
+Apache Hadoop for the MapR Converged Data Platform combines over a dozen different open source packages from the Hadoop ecosystem along with enterprise-grade features that provide unique capabilities for management, data protection, and business continuity.
+These include: Apache Hive, Apache Yarn, Apache Pig, Cascading, Apache HBase™, Apache Oozie, Apache Flume, Apache Sqoop, Apache Mahout, Apache ZooKeeper, and others.
 The source code for all of these packages, including MapR fixes and enhancements, is publicly available on Github at www.github.com/mapr.
 In addition, MapR has released the binaries, source code and documentation in a public Maven repository making it easier for developers to develop, build and deploy their Hadoop-based applications.